Mac Tutorial: How To Enable an App Extension

 How to Disable NSScrollView Scrolling

-Unlike UIScrollView on iOS, NSScrollView on Mac does not have a handy scrollEnabled property for you to set to NO if you need to temporarily disable scrolling in your app.
+Unlike UIScrollView on iOS, NSScrollView on Mac does not have a handy scrollEnabled property you can use to temporarily disable scrolling.

 If you Google around, you can find several posts on websites like stackoverflow that ask questions like How can I disable the vertical scrolling of a NSScrollView?
 Some have suggested setting the hasVerticalScroller property to NO as the answer.
 However, the hasVerticalScroller property only effects the visibility of the scroller, a value of NO does not actually prevent scrolling.